rawilk/profile-filament-plugin/docs/pages/profile.md

 ## Introduction

 The Profile page is typically the starting page for the user profile in this plugin.
 By default, it will display a user's name and the date their account was created, along with a form to edit their name.
-This of course can be customized according to your application's requirements.
+This, of course, can be customized according to your application's requirements.

 Here is a screenshot of what the base Profile page will look like: